 - Install the downloaded OS (Fedora 8).

-- Setup the SSH, Message Passing Interface, and the Cell SDK.
+- Set up the SSH, Message Passing Interface, and the Cell SDK.

 The detailed instructions are available on the official workshop PS3 Cluster Guide site of UMass Dartmouth.
 Fedora is a very popular Linux distro and it is the OS of choice here.
 Fedora 8 came in 2007 and it is the tested one.
 The newer version might work but there is no guarantee.
 MPI or Message Passing Interface is one of the important parts or standards being used for clustering purposes.
-It simply helps to connect and multiple computers and enables them to run programs parallelly and exchange messages and instructions.
+It simply helps to connect multiple computers and enables them to run programs parallelly and exchange messages and instructions.

 Peak and the downfall

 This PlayStation cluster computing started with PS2.
 It was a very efficient computer at that time.
 Then researchers started working with PS3.
-Researchers in UMass Dartmouth, Air Force, and North Carolina State University followed this and made powerful computers.
-They were very efficient and cost-effective for that time.
+Researchers at UMass Dartmouth, Air Force, and North Carolina State University followed this and made powerful computers.
+They were very efficient and cost-effective at that time.
 But Sony pushed a new patch that didn’t allow installing Linux or any other OS.
 The consoles which already had Linux installed were safe because they were not connected in the PSN network.

 The new PS3 Slim also didn’t support such clustering and installing other operating systems.
 New PS4 came in 2014 and it also didn’t support installing a new OS.
 This pushed researchers back away and slowly the charm of cluster computing went away from consoles.
 These days mobile phones, laptops, HEDT processors, and graphics cards have become very powerful.
 Online cloud computing resources are also getting cheaper.
-However, it would have been great to still have the ability to use such powerful gaming consoles for scientific purposes.
+However, it would have been great to still have the ability to use such powerful gaming consoles like the PlayStation supercomputer for scientific purposes.

 Original Published: 2015/01/16